replicatedhq/replicated-docs/docs/reference/kots-cli-admin-console-push-images.md

 # admin-console push-images

 Pushes images from an air gap bundle to a private registry.
-The air gap bundle can be either a Replicated admin console release or an application release.
+The air gap bundle can be either a KOTS Admin Console release or an application release.

 ### Usage
 ```bash